 Saline Hot Compression

-Saline compression soaks may work to draw out the impurities, clean infected areas, and loosen dead skin cells and dried pus.
+Saline compression soaks may work to draw out the impurities, clean infected areas, and loosen dead skin cells and dried discharge.

 The warmth of the water may also encourage the body to reabsorb the bump.

-Mix sterile saline with boiled water, and soak your piercing blister three times a day until it is completely gone.
+Mix sterile saline with cooled boiled water, and soak your piercing bump three times a day until it is completely gone.
 This can also help to remove discharge from your piercings.